 One of the best parts of my job is working with curious, engaged, and passionate students.

 At the University of Wisconsin-Madison, I teach what we think is the largest class on women, gender, and health in the country (GWS 103).
 You can check out the syllabus here: GWS 103 Fall 2017 syllabus.
 The course was created by amazing women over 40 years ago, and I’m honored to keep the 103 tradition going with my current GWS colleagues.
-Last summer, for the seventh time, we offered the new-and-improved online version of the course.
-I have also taught a upper-level undergraduate course on public health, reproduction, and sexuality (GWS 534) and a graduate course on Gender and Health (GWS 950).
+Last summer, for the eighth time, we offered the new-and-improved online version of the course.
+I have also taught an upper-level undergraduate course on public health, reproduction, and sexuality (GWS 533/GWS 534) and a graduate course on Gender and Health (GWS 950).
 In 2015, I won UW-Madison’s Emil Steiger Teaching Award.

 I also provide education in the form of talks and webinars, which I give frequently.
 Here’s an example from a recent Grand Rounds presentation in the Department of Obstetrics and Gynecology at UW-Madison.
 My brief section of the webinar begins at 29:57.